heimrichhannot/contao-search_plus/README.md

 - parse pdf files with smalot/pdfparser
 - make usage of meta information from tl_files to provide better file titles (consider language too)
 - group the results in the result list
+- select the search order (show pages first, show files first or by relenvance)